AleksandrRogov/DynamicsWebApi/README.md

 **Want to help?** - Let me know.
 I desperately need help with documentation and examples.

-New patches `v.1.7.7+` will contain deprecations, watch out for them in the code and replace them as per recommendations (if they are available).
+New patches `v.1.7.8+` will contain deprecation warnings, watch out for them in the code and replace them as per recommendations (if available).
 Otherwise, let me know!

 v2 will be written in TypeScript and include numerous optimizations.
 There will be breaking changes between v1 and v2: